 Rastrelli’s Italian Restaurant (Clinton)

 This Italian bistro is a favorite of locals and tourists alike.
 In fact, people love it so much that Rastrelli’s offers overnight delivery of its pizzas anywhere in the United States.
 That means you can relive your trip with a taste of one of Iowa’s best Italian restaurants long after your vacation ends.
-View menu options and learn more about Rastrelli’s on their website.
+View menu options and learn more about Rastrelli’s on their Facebook page.